 Storage Suggestions

-This chutney will last for about 2 to 3 days in an airtight container in the refrigerator.
-Make sure to use a fresh and dry spoon every time you take out chutney from the container.
+This chutney will last 2 to 3 days in an airtight container in the refrigerator.
+Use a fresh and dry spoon when you remove chutney from the container.

-If it has thickened after refrigerating, add some water to it and mix well.
+If it has thickened after refrigeration, add some water and mix well.

 You Might Also Like